 Why not just read an English translation of any book that interests you?

 Well, the reason is manyfold.
-First, reading exposes you to Japanese in its natural state.
+First, reading Japanese books exposes you to the language in its natural state.
 Few things can teach your brain the role and nuance of a word or phrase like seeing it in use.

 Second, reading uses a part of the brain devoted to data processing.
 This area has already been refined for you in English or your native language.
 And you can develop it in Japanese, too.